rogerlew/skutt-kiln-monitor/README.md

 3. Applies feature-based matching to further refine the image alignment.
 4. Identifies active segments of the kiln’s LCD display.
 5. Derives the kiln’s current temperature, firing state, and the displayed time.
-6. Publishes these values to MQTT topi
+6. Publishes these values to MQTT topic for home-assistant/HomeKit integration

 ## Features